Neloop/JJCron/README.md

 ## Drawbacks
 - Not all features from `crontab` standard format are implemented
-- Day of week time unit is a bit non-standard with its ordering
+- Day of week time unit is a bit non-standard with its ordering (1 == Monday)
 - Due to `Java` restrictions only single program can be executed (that means no pipes, redirections or program chaining)
-- Test are not written yet!

 ## More information
 If you are interested enough read `JJCron` wiki pages [here](https://github.com/JJCron/JJCron/wiki) and start using it!